telerik/blazor-docs/knowledge-base/daterangepicker-vertical-input-alignment.md

 ---
-title: Aligning DateRangePicker Inputs Vertically
+title: Align DateRangePicker Inputs Vertically
 description: Learn how to modify the layout of the DateRangePicker in Blazor to display its inputs vertically using custom CSS.
 type: how-to
 page_title: How to Display DateRangePicker Inputs Vertically
-slug: date-range-picker-vertical-input-alignment
+slug: daterangepicker-kb-vertical-input-alignment
-tags: datarangepicker, blazor, css, customization, layout
+tags: datarangepicker, blazor, css, layout, vertical, align
 res_type: kb
 ticketid: 1656293
 ---